rdkcmf/rdk-aamp/README.txt

 harvestPath			Specify the path where fragments has to be harvested,check folder permissions specifying the path networkProxy			proxy address to set for all file downloads.
 Default None
 licenseProxy			proxy address to set for licese fetch .
-Default None sessionToken			SessionToken string to override from Application .
+Default None AuthToken			SessionToken string to override from Application .
 Default None userAgent			Curl user-agent string.Default is {Mozilla/5.0 (Linux; x86_64 GNU/Linux) AppleWebKit/601.1 (KHTML, like Gecko) Version/8.0 Safari/601.1 WPE}
 customHeader			custom header data to be appended to curl request.
 Default None uriParameter			uri parameter data to be appended on download-url during curl request.
 Default None